mbalkanloo/go-pg-pubsub/README.md

-# Pub/sub for PostgreSQL notifications
+# THIS REPO IS PART OF AN INTERVIEW ASSIGNMENT<br/><br/>Pub/sub for PostgreSQL notifications

 A server, written in Go, that listens for PostgreSQL notifications and publishes to subscribers over websockets.